shukanth/graph-circuits/README.md

 The fully trained model implements a **partial two-step backward BFS from the destination node**, one BFS step per layer.

-- **Layer 0** (head L0H1): a token-identity QK circuit routes the destination position's attention toward every edge triplet in which `dst` appears.
-The OV contribution writes a neighborhood signal — where in the sequence dst's edges sit — into the residual stream.
+- **Layer 0** (head L0H1): a token-identity QK circuit routes the destination position's attention toward every edge triplet containing `dst`.
+The OV contribution writes neighborhood information into the residual stream, allowing the model to answer ~78% of distance-1 queries correctly after Layer 0 alone.
-- **Layer 1**: reads that signal and checks whether `src` can reach any of `dst`'s direct predecessors.
-This handles distance-1 (direct connection confirmed) and distance-2 (one intermediate hop confirmed) well, and correctly identifies unreachability (INF).
-Distance-3 paths exceed the architecture's depth and are systematically misclassified.
+- **Layer 1**: reads that signal and checks whether `src` can reach any of `dst`'s direct predecessors in one hop.
+This handles distance-1 (99.4% val accuracy) and distance-2 (87.0%) well, and correctly identifies unreachability (INF, 96.2%).
+Distance-3 paths (23.8%) exceed the architecture's depth and are systematically degraded by Layer 1, which cannot perform a third BFS step.

-The training curve shows two accuracy jumps (a double-grokking).
+Training shows two accuracy jumps — a double-grokking.
 These are mechanistically distinct:

 - **Stage 1** (steps 114k–126k): Layer 1 discovers a statistical shortcut — attending to PAD-token positions injects a constant logit bias toward longer distances and INF.
-This is a matrix-alignment event invisible in individual weight norms.
+This is a matrix-alignment event, invisible in individual weight norms, and causally confirmed by ablation (−2.9% accuracy when PAD-position attention is zeroed at step 126k).
 - **Stage 2** (steps 188k–196k): the shortcut is partially dismantled and replaced by the genuine BFS circuit above.
+L0H1's OV circuit norm grows +97% during this window.

+The research paper writeup is in `notebooks/writeup.tex`.

 ---